burakoznur/testCase/README.md

 5. Run the queries in the "/database/migrations.sql" file in the database.
 6. Now you can run the application with command "node app"

+note1: The "request And Responses.pdf" file containing the api requests and results is in the "files" directory.
+note2: The "testCase.postman_collection.json" file that contains the usage of the APIs is in the " directory.

 Example Api Curls

 1. /signup